Ruben890/Mqtt-Broker/README.md

+# MQTT Broker - Clean Architecture

 ## Why use Mqtt-Broker instead of plain MQTTnet?

 Mqtt-Broker is built on top of [MQTTnet](https://github.com/chkr1011/MQTTnet), the most popular MQTT library for .NET, but it adds important features that make it especially suitable for IoT device management:

-- **Clean Architecture**: The project is structured with separate layers (Presentation, Application, Domain, Infrastructure, Persistence, Shared) for better testability and maintainability.
+- **Clean Architecture**: Structured with separate layers (Presentation, Application, Domain, Infrastructure, Persistence, Shared) for better testability and maintainability.
 - **Per-device subscriptions**: Subscribe to `event/{chipId}` topics for targeted one-to-one messaging.
 - **Group management**: Define device groups in the database and publish events to all members automatically.
 - **Event strategies**: Modular handling of events like Status, Telemetry, and Firmware Update Errors with dedicated strategy classes.